oneapi-src/oneAPI-samples/Libraries/oneMKL/black_scholes/README.md

 ## Purpose

 The Black-Scholes formula is widely used in financial markets as a basic prognostic tool.
-The ability to calculate it quickly for a large number of options has become a neccesity and represents a classic problem in parallel computation.
+The ability to calculate it quickly for a large number of options has become a necessity and represents a classic problem in parallel computation.

-The sample generates first a portfolio within given constraints using a uniform distribution and a Philox-type generator provided by oneMKL's RNG API.
+The sample first generates a portfolio within given constraints using a uniform distribution and a Philox-type generator provided by oneMKL's RNG API.
 Examples of both host-based APIs and device-based APIs for random number generation are provided.

 Then, the Black-Scholes formula is used in two distinct implementations: